jahali6128/paillier-solidity/README.md

 ## Running Unit Tests
 There are two tests for both of the functions in the `PaillierSolidity` contract: `addEncSum` and `encZero`.

-To run these tests enter the command:
+To run these tests, enter the command:
 `npx hardhat test`

 You should see an output like this if both tests passed: